 In most jurisdictions, the legislation provides broad investigative powers to the coroner (or the coroner's delegate) to inspect and copy records relating to the deceased.
 In these jurisdictions, the coroner may not need a warrant to gain access to records.
 Nonetheless, physicians who receive a coroner's request for patient records should ask the coroner to confirm the authority under which they are making the request.
 Once the coroner confirms his or her authority to review the records, physicians should co-operate with the investigation.
 It is an offence in many jurisdictions to hinder or interfere with a coroner's investigation.

-In the Yukon, Northwest Territories, and Nunavut, a coroner must obtain a warrant to compel the disclosure of information believed to be material to the investigation unless the matter proceeds to an inquest.
-It is reasonable and prudent for physicians in the Territories to ask for a copy of the warrant before disclosing the requested information to the coroner or a delegate.
+In Nunavut, a coroner must obtain a warrant to compel the disclosure of information believed to be material to the investigation unless the matter proceeds to an inquest.
+It is reasonable and prudent for physicians in Nunavut to ask for a copy of the warrant before disclosing the requested information to the coroner or a delegate.
 It is also important that physicians disclose only those records listed in the warrant so as not to breach doctor-patient confidentiality.